ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     From the many parameters showing now in this form, just pay attention to the following ones:

     - `Storage`\
       Here you must choose on which storage you will place the disk image of this VM.
-At this point, in the list you'll only see the thinpools you created in the [chapter **G019**](G019%20-%20K3s%20cluster%20setup%2002%20~%20Storage%20setup.md).
+At this point, in the list you can see only the thinpools you created in the [chapter **G019**](G019%20-%20K3s%20cluster%20setup%2002%20~%20Storage%20setup.md).

     - `Disk size (GiB)`\
       How big you want the main disk for this VM, [in gibibytes](https://en.wikipedia.org/wiki/Gigabyte#Base_2_(binary)).